Westboro, Wisconsin: Geography

 Westboro is the largest town in Taylor County.
 Instead of the typical six miles by six, it is six by twenty miles.
-According to the United States Census Bureau, the town has a total area of 125.4 square miles (324.9 km2), of which, 124.1 square miles (321.4 km2) of it is land and 1.3 square miles (3.5 km2) of it (1.07%) is water.
+According to the United States Census Bureau, the town has a total area of 125.4 square miles (324.9 km2), of which, 124.1 square miles (321.4 km2) is land and 1.3 square miles (3.5 km2) (1.07%) is water.

 Westboro contains three of Taylor County's twelve Wisconsin State Natural Areas: Kidrick Swamp SNA, Silver Creek & Mondeaux River SNA, and part of Mondeaux Hardwoods SNA.

 History

 In 1847, surveyors working for the U.S. government walked the six mile squares that would become the town of Westboro.
-They marked off the outline of the town on foot using compass and chain.
+They marked off the outlines of those squares on foot using compass and chain.
 A crew came back in 1858 to survey all the section lines.
 When done, the deputy surveyor filed a general description for each six-mile square.
 Of them, the description of west-central Westboro (T33N R1W) is clearest: This Township contains a few Tamarac and Cedar Swamps of Small extent, most of them unfit for cultivation.
 The surface is a Rolling Soil first and Second rate.
 Timber chiefly Hemlock Birch, Maple, Pine, Tamarac and Cedar.
 There is a large Windfall runs across the North West corner bears in South West and North East Direction Timber Decayed and grown to second Growth Popler.There is several creeks in this Township among which is the Yellow River runs in a North Westerly course across the South West corner of the Township.
 It is a deep and narrow Stream flows in a gentle current, not good for forming Motive Power for Mill.
 There is another Stream of considerable extent enters the Township near the South East corner and runs in a gentle current Northwesterly.
 It is a deep narrow Stream banks low and principally lined with Alder.

 A different surveyor in 1862 was more enthusiastic about east-central Westboro, the six mile square where most of the population is today: A large portion of this Township is valuable for its splendid White Pine, also for its good soil.
 The surface is rolling and Timber heavy.

-When Taylor County was formed in 1875, Westboro was six miles north to south same as today, but it spanned the full width of the county, including all modern towns from McKinley to Rib Lake.
+In the early 1870s the Wisconsin Central Railroad Company built its line up from Medford through the forest that would become Westboro.
+To finance this undertaking, the railroad was granted half the land for 18 miles on either side of the track laid - generally the odd-numbered sections.
+The railroad established stations at Whittlesey, Chelsea, and what would become the village of Westboro.
+Settlers first arrived in 1874.
+When Taylor County was formed in 1875, the Town of Westboro was six miles north to south same as today, but it spanned the full width of the county, including all modern towns from McKinley to Rib Lake.